aeternity/aerepl/README.md

 All above calls and casts are exposed as function calls for convenience.
 Additionally, the following are offered:

+- `format` --- formats outputs of other commands into renderable texts to be used by the `render` function
 - `render` --- renders a renderable output to a string using REPL's theme
+- `banner` --- returns a nicely rendered banner for CLI interfaces
 - `input` --- parses a text command and interprets it as one of the calls above.
 Useful for CLI-like interfaces.
 - `prompt` --- proposes prompt to display in the CLI based on the REPL's